 Average-data method was used to calculate business travel emissions.
-The method involved determining the transportation mode and distances for all employees commuting during the reporting year and applying DEFRA emission factors to estimate emissions for this category.
+The method involved determining the transportation mode and distances for all employee commuting during the reporting year and applying DEFRA emission factors to estimate emissions for this category.

-Emissions for Employee Commute(kg
+Emissions for Employee Commute($kg CO_2 e$)

-$$CO_2e$$

-)